maryash/maryash.github.io/135/labs/lab_12.md

 A big benefit of vectors is their ability to be returned from functions.
 For this task, program a function called `vector<int> makeVector(int n)` that returns a vector of n integers that range from 0 to n-1.
 Call your program `vectors.cpp`.
 Your function *must* be implemented outside the main function and must return a vector.

 ## Task B: A Happy Filter
-Make a program called `optimism.cpp` that implements the function `vector<int>  goodVibes(vector<int> v);` that, given a vector of integers, returns a vector with only the positive integers in the same order.
+Make a program called `optimism.cpp` that implements the function `vector<int>  goodVibes(const & vector<int> v);` that, given a vector of integers, returns a vector with only the positive integers in the same order.
 ```
 vector<int> v{1,2,-1,3,4,-1,6};